teerasej/nextflow-java-testing-course/contents/instructions/07-spring-boot-testing.md

 ## Summary

-In this exercise, you have learned how to create a simple unit test using JUnit 5 in Java.
-You have also learned how to run the test using the Test Explorer in Visual Studio Code.
+In this lab, we created an integration test for the Spring Boot application.
+We used the `@SpringBootTest` annotation to run the test using the Spring Boot test environment.
+We also used the `@AutoConfigureMockMvc` annotation to automatically configure the MockMvc instance.
+We used the `@MockBean` annotation to mock the ProfileService instance.
+We also used the `@Bean` annotation to provide the RestTemplate instance to the application context.